Love and Anger (song)

-"Love and Anger" is a song written and performed by the British singer Kate Bush.
-It was the third and final single to be released from her sixth studio album, The Sensual World (1989), on 26 February 1990 and peaked at No. 38 on the UK Singles Chart.
-The song also reached No. 1 on the US Billboard Modern Rock Tracks chart in 1989, and was Bush's only chart-topper on any US chart until 2022.
-The song features Pink Floyd guitarist and vocalist, David Gilmour.

-"Love and Anger" was also Bush's debut single on her new US label, Columbia Records.
-EMI America allegedly "forgot" to renew her contract, so Columbia picked her up.
+"Love and Anger" is a song written and performed by British singer Kate Bush.
+It was released as the third and final single from her sixth studio album, The Sensual World (1989), on 26 February 1990 in the United Kingdom, peaking at No. 38 on the UK Singles Chart.
+In the United States, it received airplay in 1989 and reached No. 1 on the US Billboard Modern Rock Tracks chart that December—it was Bush's only chart-topper on any US chart until 2022.
+The song features Pink Floyd member David Gilmour on guitar.
+"Love and Anger" was Bush's first single on her new US label, Columbia Records.

 B-sides

-The B-sides on the single were "Ken", "One Last Look Around the House Before We Go" and "The Confrontation", the latter two of which are instrumentals and were only available on the CD release and 12" version of this single.
+The B-sides on the single are "Ken", "One Last Look Around the House Before We Go" and "The Confrontation", the latter two of which are instrumentals and are only available on the CD release and 12-inch version of this single.
 All three songs were written for the episode GLC: The Carnage Continues... of the British TV program The Comic Strip.
 "Ken" was the theme music for the episode's parody of a Hollywood action movie about British politician Ken Livingstone, whom Bush describes in the song as a "funky sex machine".

 Music video

-The video for "Love And Anger" was directed by Bush.
+The video for "Love and Anger" was directed by Bush.